STUDIO ART I (2711)

 1/2 Credit

 Drawing & Painting I is designed for students to expand their skills and knowledge gained in Studio Art I & II and Foundations.
 Students will explore a variety of techniques with pencil, charcoal, pen & ink, watercolor, and acrylics.
-Observational drawing, material studies, figure drawing, and mixed-media collage are just a few subjects that will be covered in this course.
-Students will be required to keep a sketchbook.
+Observational drawing, portraits and thematic illustrations are just a few subjects that will be covered in this course.
+Students will be required to maintain a sketchbook.

 DRAWING & PAINTING II (2721)